yanyil/geckoboard-spotify/README.md

 UPDATE_INTERVAL = '10m' # Geckoboard update interval
 ```

-The artist id can be found in the url address of the artist's page.
+The artist id can be found in the url address of the artist's Spotify page.
 E.g. `43ZHCT0cAZBISjO8DG9PnE` for Elvis Presley(https://open.spotify.com/artist/43ZHCT0cAZBISjO8DG9PnE).

 The country code is an [ISO 3166-1 alpha-2 country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).